Hedjaziiness/implement-SeqGAN-for-text-generation-advanced-NLP-project/README.md

 ***step 01: preprocesing and data preparing :***

-iam using a from Project Gutenberg ,
+iam using data from Project Gutenberg :
    1. the preprocessing :
    - i put everything in lower case.
    - replace spaces with only one space .